The Book They Couldn't Burn

 Why was the Book of Enoch removed from the Bible?
-It was excluded by early church councils due to its radical visions.
+It was excluded by early church councils due to its radical visions of angels, giants, and divine judgment.

 Is the Book of Enoch forbidden?
-Yes, for centuries it was suppressed — yet it survived in Ethiopia and fragments in the Dead Sea Scrolls.
+Yes, for centuries it was suppressed—yet it survived in Ethiopia and fragments within the Dead Sea Scrolls.

 Did Jesus mention the Book of Enoch?
-Not directly, but his followers quoted it.
+Not directly, but New Testament writers (like Jude and Peter) were demonstrably familiar with its themes and language.

 Is it safe to read the Book of Enoch?
-It is not “dangerous,” but it is challenging.
+It is not "dangerous," but it is challenging and provocative.
 Reading it is about discovery, not doctrine.

 — Alex M., 29